Minutes | July 17, 2025

 PLEDGE OF ALLEGIANCE

-Approval of Agenda: Motion by Robert, 2nd by Eliot.
-All in favor.
-Agenda approved as Amended.
+Approval of Agenda: Motion by Robert Stark, 2nd by Chris Nettles.
+No amendments.
+All in favor (5 Board members, 7 community members), Agenda approved.

-Approval of Minutes: Motion by Eliot, 2nd by Inez.
-All in favor.
-Minutes approved.
+Approval of Minutes: Motion by Mary Prather, 2nd by Chris Nettles.
+No amendments.
+All in favor (5 Board members, 7 community members), Minutes approved.

 Supervisor’s Comments – Jessica Pyska